Oronda/practice/Virtualisation/platforms.md

 6. **Microsoft hyper V** has features like hardware virtualization, can run multiple virtuaal machines and it supports a cloud-based platform.
 7. Other platforms include **Citrix**, **Amazon**, **QEMU**, **RedHat**, **Boot Camp** among others.

-There are different types of virtualization
+There are different types of virtualization.
+They include:
+* Cloud
+* Desktop
+* Server
+* Storage
+* Application

+The difference between virtualization and containerization is that